 - Counsellors generally have a minimum of a postgraduate diploma, and are highly skilled in applying integrative therapies to assist people in working through their personal and emotional issues.
 They usually help clients address specific problems.
 If you would like to talk about a specific issue (eg adjustment to a new job, coping with loss, problems at school), then a counsellor may be more appropriate to approach.

-Our platform also offers coaching by Executive Coaches around work-related issues.
-Executive Coaches do not provide talk therapy.
+- Coaches are professionals trained to help people identify their personal and/or professional goals in life and assist you with developing an actionable plan to achieve your potential.
 They generally have professional work experience and a post-graduate certification in coaching.
+They do not provide talk therapy.
 Focusing exclusively on the present and future, they help their clients understand their potential.
-If you would like to assess where you are in your career, and set yourself some new professional goals, you may want to consider approaching an executive coach.
+If you would like to assess where you are in your career or life, and set yourself some new professional or personal goals, you may want to consider approaching a life / executive coach.

 Not entirely.
-Your safety is important to us, and hence your Wellbeing Coach must be able to contact you in case of an emergency.
+Your safety is important to us, and hence your Therapist / Coach must be able to contact you in case of an emergency.
 Otherwise, there is no requirement to share a picture, date of birth, NRIC or other basic details that can identify you.
-You may also wish to talk to your Wellbeing Coach via audio only, or by live text chat if you prefer to remain relatively anonymous.
+You may also wish to talk to your Therapist / Coach via audio only, or by live text chat if you prefer to remain relatively anonymous.

 We uphold rigourous standards for collection, use and disclosure of your personal data, in compliance with the relevant legislation in Singapore including the Personal Data Protection Act 2012 (PDPA).
-What you say during your sessions will be between the both of you only, unless you would like a request for a change of Wellbeing Coach, and you give your consent for the second Wellbeing Coach to have access to the first Wellbeing Coach’s session notes.
+What you say during your sessions will be between the both of you only, unless you would like a request for a change of Therapist / Coach, and you give your consent for the new Therapist / Coach to have access to the first Therapist / Coach’s session notes.

-You can talk with your Wellbeing Coach about anything at all – there is no such thing as a taboo topic.
-We ensure strict confidentiality of anything you say during your sessions with your Wellbeing Coach.
+You can talk with your Therapist / Coach about anything at all – there is no such thing as a taboo topic.
+We ensure strict confidentiality of anything you say during your sessions with your Therapist / Coach.